indigos33k3r/self-paced-education/udacity/ud804-javascript-basics/notes/lesson1/2-resume-boilerplate.md

 If you aren't familiar with HTML, check out my notes from Udacity's Web Development class [here](https://github.com/tylucaskelley/courses/blob/master/udacity/cs253-web-development/notes/lesson1/2-html.md).
 That should tell you all you need to know about how HTML works.

-Anyway, the HTML of our résumé, which is located in the `code/lesson1/js-resume` directory, looks like this (with comments removed):
+Anyway, the HTML of our résumé, which is located in the your `index.html` file where you downloaded the project, looks like this (with comments removed):

     <!DOCTYPE html>
     <html>